linxi159/ICGS/README.md

 ![](https://github.com/linxi159/ICGS/blob/main/figures/Figure_1.tif)

 ## Description of each directory
-data: the preprocessed data from real scRNA-seq data in GEO.
+data: the preprocessed data from human prefrontal cortex scRNA-seq data in GEO.

 results: the final results for the BN.